RubixML/ML/README.md

 Here you can find answers to the most frequently asked questions.

 ### What environment should I run Rubix in?
 Typically, there are two different types of *environments* that a PHP program can run in - on the command line in a terminal window or on a web server such as Nginx via the FPM module.
-Most of the time you will only be working with the command line in Rubix unless you are building a system to work live in production.
-In the latter scenario, we recommend running your models as background services and serving the requests from a cache.
+Most of the time you will only be running on the command line in Rubix.
+In the case where you want to serve predictions, we recommend running your models as background services and serving the requests from a cache.
+If you need real-time prediction capabilities then you can train the model in a terminal and serve the model via the FPM module in your server side code.
 For more information regarding the environments in which PHP can run in you can refer to the [general installation considerations](http://php.net/manual/en/install.general.php) on the PHP website.

 To run a program on the command line, make sure the PHP binary is in your default PATH and enter:
 ```sh